HRizwan1/2019-team-06f/reports/sprint-03/report.md

   InnoDB: A storage engine for the database management system MySQL.

-  * MariaDB can allow our files to encrypt:
+  * MariaDB allow our files to encrypt:
      - All tablespaces
      - Individual tables
      - Uses a 32-bit integer as a key identifier.
      - Encryption keys can also be rotated which basically creates a new version of the encryption key.
 Decryption is also readable through Maria’s file server keys.

-5. Use of Master & Slave Replication:
+5. Use of MySQL/MariaDB Database Master-Slave Replication:

-  * 2 Database Servers running MySQL - 1 server serves as a master server and 1 server servers as a slave.
+  * 2-Database Servers running MySQL - 1 server serves as a master server and another server servers as a slave.
+Slave connects to master.
-  * 1 Apache web server that will host HTML, PHP, JavaScript and CSS
-  * 1 Redis cache server
+  * The purpose of using the master-slave replication process is to enable data from one MySQL database server (servering as 'the master') to be copied automatically to the another MySQL databse server (which serves as 'the slave').
+  * The master-slave replication is a one-way replication (from master to slave), only the master database is used for the write operations, while the read operation is spread on the slave database.
+  * During designing or deploying application, all the write operations (statement/query that changes the state of database) are excuted ONLY on the master server.
+As to minimize the risk of data conflicts on the slave, only the replication process has right to make changes on the slave and thus slave is kept in read-only mode.
+  * Application only write on the master and cannot modify data directly on the slave, instead replication process is going to funciton on a read-only server because replication only flows in one direction.

-<p>Our setup uses the Apache server for providing the UI (our website) to the end user, information from registration page and users uploading photos are written to the master database server.
+(<p>Our setup uses the Apache server for providing the UI (our website) to the end user, information from registration page and users uploading photos are written to the master database server.
 The master is connected to a slave server which holds a copy of the database used for reads.
 Writes and reads are seperated to minimize the required movement of the disk head.
 On the master database, separating write from read frees up resources to focus on writes only and minimize the movement of the head by writing a few queries in a sequence and only moving the head once every few writes to move the data into the “heap” (permanent storage in the database).
 On the slave database, reducing its functions to primarily reads which then allow it to handle more queries by freeing resources for the job.</p>
-<p>We will implement a Redis Cache server which will be placed between our Web server and Slave Database server and it will be responsible for storing a portion of the database entries and allow for faster searching and queries entered on the web server.</p>
+<p>We will implement a Redis Cache server which will be placed between our Web server and Slave Database server and it will be responsible for storing a portion of the database entries and allow for faster searching and queries entered on the web server.</p>)

 6. Responsive Design (In-progress):